 Imerman Angels has been a federally registered 501(c)(3) not-for-profit organization since 2006.

-Jeff Imerman has followed his passion for storytelling from journalism to law to food.
-Working with his brother Jonny and close friend John, he is excited to tell the stories of these amazing organizations that are trying to make the world a better place!
+Jeff Imerman followed his passion for storytelling from journalism to law to food to social impact.
+Working with his brother Jonny and close friend John, he enjoys telling the stories of amazing nonprofit organizations that are making the world a better place!

-Jeff co-founded Imerman Cake Company, a wholesale supplier and online retailer of USDA-certified organic coffeecakes.
 A lawyer and former TV journalist, Jeff became passionate about the organic food movement after his younger brother Jonny’s battle with cancer, when he began learning more about the importance of eating foods without synthetic pesticides and chemicals, antibiotics and growth hormones, and genetically modified ingredients.
-The cake company was in operation from 2013 to 2016.
+He co-founded Imerman Cake Company, a wholesale supplier and online retailer of USDA-certified organic coffeecakes.